-How to Treat Tendonitis
+How to Improve the Symptoms of Tendonitis

 You can prevent tendonitis with some relaxing muscle and tendon exercises and an improvement in your diet.
 You need to eat foods rich in magnesium and silicon to strengthen the ligaments.

 It can be a painful condition, but with the right treatment and some helpful tips we’ll discuss in this article, you can improve the symptoms of tendonitis and lead a normal and happy life.

 Tendonitis is a condition that occurs when the tendons become inflamed.
 It mainly happens to the tendons of the heels and biceps.
 Their size increases and they become swollen.